anacmota/FRET-FISH/README.md

 ## Optimization of design: Linker sequence

-Open LinkerDesign.m and in line 6 select which replicate is going to be shown.
+Open ```LinkerDesign.m``` and in line 6 select which replicate is going to be displayed.
 The data of each replicate is in "datasets" folder.
 The script will open which files correspond to each replicate.

 ## Optimization of design: Group and Spacing